There are many ways you can contribute to the SkyWalking community.

 ./mvnw clean test, which only runs the UTs but not the ITs.

-If you would like to run the ITs, please activate the
+If you would like to run the ITs, please set the property

-as well as the the profiles of the modules whose ITs you want to run.
+as well as the profiles of the modules whose ITs you want to run.

 E.g. if you would like to run the ITs in